-All of the Company's employees, officers, directors, consultants and advisors (and any individuals who have accepted an offer for employment) are eligible to participate in the 1997 Plan.
+The employees, officers, directors, consultants and advisors of the Company and its present and future subsidiaries are eligible to participate in the 1997 Plan.
 Under present law, however, incentive stock options may only be granted to employees.
-The maximum number of shares of Common Stock with respect to which an Award may be granted to any Participant under the 1997 Plan shall be 250,000 per calendar year.
+The maximum number of shares of Common Stock with respect to which Awards may be granted to any Participant under the 1997 Plan shall be 250,000 per calendar year.

-As of December 31, 1998, the Company had 1,046 employees.
-On April 16, 1999, the closing sale price of the Company's Common Stock on the Nasdaq National Market was \$15.875.
+As of December 31, 2000, the Company had 1,654 employees.
+On April $\,$ , 2001, the closing sale price of the Company's Common Stock on the Nasdaq National Market was $\,$ \$